 Abuse of dominant position

-Article 7 of the Law prohibits the abuse of a dominant position (by performing actions in the relevant market that have as their object or effect the restriction of competition, limiting the opportunity for other undertakings to participate in the market or violating consumer interests) and lists cases of conduct likely to constitute an abuse, similar to article 102 TFEU, which can consist of:
+Article 7 of the Law prohibits the abuse of a dominant position and lists cases of conduct likely to constitute an abuse, similar to the article 102 TFEU, which can consist of:

 - directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions;